 New to Photoshop?
 Check out Deke's companion courses, Introducing Photoshop: Design and Introducing Photoshop: Photography.

-You mould the basic forms.
-Wrap them with colors and surface textures and hang lights that reflect off the object and into the camera, which is your 2D snapshot of the 3D world.
+You mold the basic forms, wrap them with colors and surface textures, and hang lights that reflect off the object, and into the camera, which is your 2D snapshot of the 3D world.
 When you render the final scene, it has a very good chance of looking like a photographic element, especially when set against an authentic photographic background.
 My job in this course is to introduce you to 3D and Photoshop in the shortest time possible.
 I make no attempt to cover every feature, far from it.

 Instead, I show you just those features that you need to get started creating great 3D artwork and designs.
 Specifically, I show you how to work in 3D space, which means not only positioning your objects, but positioning your view of those objects as well.
 I show you how to extrude type and path outlines, so they appear to have depth.
 I demonstrate how to color and texture your 3D art using materials, and I show you how to light your scene, to create lifelike highlights, shadows, and reflections.

 Note that while this course is brief, it's also demanding.
 We'll be taking on some complex topics, and creating several eye-popping projects entirely from scratch.
 You do not need prior knowledge of 3D, whether inside Photoshop or any other program.
 But you will need a working knowledge of Photoshop to follow along.
 If you're new to Photoshop, check out my course Introducing Photoshop: Design, which is specifically geared to design professionals and assumes no prior knowledge whatsoever.